rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/c_planning_scene_monitor/readme.md

 - `plane_poses` of type `geometry_msgs/Pose[]` Bounding planes (equation is specified, but the plane can be oriented using an additional pose)
 - `operation` of type `byte` Operation to be performed
     - `ADD=0` Adds the object to the planning scene.
 If the object previously existed, it is replaced.
-    - `REMOVE=1` Removes the object from the environment entirely (everything that matches the specified id)
+    - `REMOVE=1` Removes the object from the environment entirely (everything that matches the specified id).
+If we generate a message witn remove and without objects ID, the Planning Scene Montiro will remove all objects [see here](https://github.com/ros-planning/moveit/blob/ff552bf861609f99ca97a7e173fcbeb0c03e9f45/moveit_core/planning_scene/src/planning_scene.cpp#L1812)
     - `APPEND=2` Append to an object that already exists in the planning scene.
 If the object does not exist, it is added.
     - `MOVE=3` If an object already exists in the scene, new poses can be sent (the geometry arrays must be left empty)